 When fighting breast cancer, a woman could be faced with the prospect of a mastectomy, or the surgical removal of one or both breasts.
 This surgery is used in the most serious of cases to fight the disease and save the woman’s life.
-Highly experienced in breast cancer surgeries, Houston plastic surgeon, Dr. Kristi Sumpter, understands how important the appearance of the breasts are to women.
+Highly experienced in breast cancer surgeries, Houston cosmetic surgeon, Dr. Kristi Sumpter, understands how important the appearance of the breasts are to women.
 Therefore, she will provide the best possible method for the patient.
 These methods can involve removing breast tissue, skin, the nipple and/or lymph nodes.

-Following a mastectomy, Dr. Sumpter can develop a customized treatment plan to help a woman restore the appearance of her breasts through several plastic surgeries.
+Following a mastectomy, Dr. Sumpter can develop a customized treatment plan to help a woman restore the appearance of her breasts through several cosmetic surgeries.
 For example, breast reconstruction with implants or augmentation is extremely effective.
 Dr. Sumpter and the patient will decide which method is the most appropriate to transform the woman’s physical appearance and emotional well-being.

 Symptoms of Breast Cancer